ayushmam81-ui/Web-Application-Security-Portfolio/labs/path-traversal-lab2.md

 ### 1. Target & Scenario
 * **Platform:** PortSwigger Web Security Academy
-* **Vulnerability Class:** Path Traversal (Directory Traversal)[cite: 2]
+* **Vulnerability Class:** Path Traversal (Directory Traversal)
-* **Objective:** Read arbitrary files on the server when standard relative traversal sequences (`../`) are blocked or modified[cite: 2].
+* **Objective:** Read arbitrary files on the server when standard relative traversal sequences (`../`) are blocked or modified.

 ---

 ### 2. Analysis & Methodology

 #### Step 1: Initial Assessment & Identification of Constraints
-* Applications often block simple traversal sequences like `../` as a defense mechanism against path traversal vulnerabilities[cite: 2].
+* Applications often block simple traversal sequences like `../` as a defense mechanism against path traversal vulnerabilities.
-* When traversal sequences are stripped or blocked, alternative bypass techniques must be evaluated[cite: 2].
+* When traversal sequences are stripped or blocked, alternative bypass techniques must be evaluated.

 #### Step 2: Intercepting and Analyzing the HTTP Traffic
 * Captured the request using Burp Suite to test input parameters handling file paths.
-* Identified that absolute paths from the file system root can sometimes be used directly to bypass restrictions[cite: 2].
+* Identified that absolute paths from the file system root can sometimes be used directly to bypass restrictions.

 #### Step 3: Manipulation & Successful Exploitation
-* Bypassed the need for relative traversal sequences (`../`) by supplying the absolute path from the root directory[cite: 2].
+* Bypassed the need for relative traversal sequences (`../`) by supplying the absolute path from the root directory.
-* Payload used: `/image?filename=/etc/passwd`[cite: 2].
+* Payload used: `/image?filename=/etc/passwd`.

 ---